 - You have vaginal bleeding within 7 days of the procedure.

 - Your baby has an abnormal heartbeat or health problems.

 - Your amniotic fluid levels are too low or too high.

 - Your baby’s head is hyperextended, meaning it’s straight instead of bending forward.

-- You have a heart problem or other conditions that prevent you from receiving certain anti-contraction drugs to prevent placenta previa, which can cause severe bleeding during pregnancy and delivery
+- You have a heart problem or a placenta previa, which can cause severe bleeding during pregnancy and delivery.

 The procedure is usually done near a delivery room in case you need an emergency C-section.